hyeoncheon/uart/README.md

 $
 ```

-For production mode, you can run following command. (or you can use the same
+For production mode, you can run the following command. (or you can use the
-command above if you already exported `GO_ENV` environment variable.)
+same command above if you already exported the `GO_ENV` environment variable.)

 ```console
 $ GO_ENV=production buffalo db create && GO_ENV=production buffalo db migrate